How the Human Microbiome Shapes Immunity and Digestion

 1. What is the human microbiome?

-A dynamic ecosystem of microorganisms living throughout the body that influence digestion, immunity, metabolism, inflammation, and even brain health.
+A vast ecosystem of microorganisms — bacteria, fungi, archaea, and viruses — that influence digestion, immunity, metabolism, inflammation, and brain health.

 2. How does the microbiome support digestion?

-By breaking down fibers, resistant starches, and polyphenols into short-chain fatty acids that strengthen the gut lining and support nutrient absorption.
+Microbes break down fiber, resistant starches, and polyphenols into SCFAs, which strengthen the gut lining and improve nutrient absorption.

 3. What weakens the microbiome?